awslabs/soci-snapshotter/docs/install.md

 soci-snapshotter-grpc version f855ff1.m f855ff1bcf7e161cf0e8d3282dc3d797e733ada0.m
 ```

-## Install soci-snapshotter for containerd with systemd
+## Install the SOCI snapshotter for containerd with systemd

-If you plan to use systemd to manage your soci-snapshotter process, you can download
+If you plan to use systemd to manage your SOCI snapshotter process, you can download
 the [`soci-snapshotter.service` unit file](../soci-snapshotter.service) in the
 repository root directory into `/usr/local/lib/systemd/system/soci-snapshotter.service`,
 and run the following commands: